shiref209/rfs-cli/README.md

-# RFS-CLI (React File Structure CLI)
+# RFS-CLI (React Folder Structure CLI)

-RFS-CLI is a command-line tool designed to quickly generate a standardized file structure for React projects.
+RFS-CLI is a command-line tool designed to quickly generate a standardized folder structure for React projects.
 It creates a consistent folder and file organization for pages, higher-order components (HOCs), and regular components.

 ## Features